-If any GPS or compass option is active while no GPS or Compass device is connected, the settings will be ignored.
+If the GPS option is active while no GPS device is connected, the settings will be ignored.
+The camera will discard the defined parameters.

 3.2.6 Scheduler

 Press the "Scheduler" button in the "Parameter" menu to activate the "Scheduler" tab: